 Not only that, but in John 10:10, Jesus alludes to the ongoing animosity we can expect from Satan: “The thief comes only to steal and kill and destroy.”
-He too, hate us, and is out to make our life on this earth as miserable as possible.
-His mission in life is to distract and dissuade us from following the will of our heavenly Father, just as he did with Adam and Eve in the garden.
+He too, hates us, and is out to make our life on this earth as miserable as possible.
+His life’s mission is to distract and dissuade us from following the will of our heavenly Father, just as he did with Adam and Eve in the garden.
 He is a deceiver, the accuser of the brethren, and an angel of light, who subtly misleads the people of God with half-truths and convincing arguments that lead to nothing but spiritual death.
-So, Peter warns his readers to sober-minded and watchful.
+So, Peter warns his readers to be sober-minded and watchful.

 Put on all of God’s armor so that you will be able to stand firm against all strategies of the devil.
 For we are not fighting against flesh-and-blood enemies, but against evil rulers and authorities of the unseen world, against mighty powers in this dark world, and against evil spirits in the heavenly places.– Ephesians 6:11-12 NLT

-Diversion. – Men are entrusted from infancy with the care of their honour, their property, their friends, and even with the property and the honour of their friends.
-They are overwhelmed with business, with the study of languages, and with physical exercise; and they are made to understand that they cannot be happy unless their health, their honour, their fortune and that of their friends be in good condition, and that a single thing wanting will make them unhappy.
+Diversion. – Men are entrusted from infancy with the care of their honor, their property, their friends, and even with the property and the honor of their friends.
+They are overwhelmed with business, with the study of languages, and with physical exercise; and they are made to understand that they cannot be happy unless their health, their honor, their fortune and that of their friends be in good condition, and that a single thing wanting will make them unhappy.
 Thus they are given cares and business which make them bustle about from break of day.
 It is, you will exclaim, a strange way to make them happy!
 What more could be done to make them miserable?–Indeed! what could be done?
 We should only have to relieve them from all these cares; for then they would see themselves: they would reflect on what they are, whence they came, whither they go, and thus we cannot employ and divert them too much.
 And this is why, after having given them so much business, we advise them, if they have some time for relaxation, to employ it in amusement, in play, and to be always fully occupied.
 How hollow and full of ribaldry is the heart of man!

 We don’tt fight this battle alone.
 We do not suffer alone.
 Peter would have us recognize that this very same spiritual battle is taking place all across the planet, impacting the lives of our brothers and sisters in Christ.
 Together, we must resist and stand firm.
 We must remain sober-minded and watchful.
 And we must constantly remind ourselves that this suffering will not last forever.
-Suffering has a purpose, but it also has an end.
+Suffering has a purpose and it also has an end.
 There is a day coming, Peter states, when “after you have suffered a little while, he will restore, support, and strengthen you, and he will place you on a firm foundation” (1 Peter 5:10 NLT).

 Remember, this world is not our home.
 We are sojourners and exiles.
 One day, God will take us home to be with Him.
 The suffering will come to an end.
 The enemy will be defeated once and for all time.
 Sin will be eliminated and death will no longer loom over us.
 We can have hope, even in the midst of our suffering, because God is on our side.
-Peter started out his letter by stating that God had chosen those to whom he was writing.
-Their relationship with Him had been His decision, not theirs.
+Peter started out his letter by reminding those to whom he was writing that God had chosen them.
+Their relationship with God had been His decision, not their own.
 Now, at the end of his letter, he states yet again, “In his kindness God called you to share in his eternal glory by means of Christ Jesus” (1 Peter 5:10 NLT).

-The Holy Bible, English Standard Version.
+English Standard Version (ESV) The Holy Bible, English Standard Version.
 ESV® Permanent Text Edition® (2016).
 Copyright © 2001 by Crossway Bibles, a publishing ministry of Good News Publishers.

-Holy Bible, New Living Translation, copyright © 1996, 2004, 2015 by Tyndale House Foundation.
+New Living Translation (NLT) Holy Bible, New Living Translation, copyright © 1996, 2004, 2015 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers Inc., Carol Stream, Illinois 60188.
 All rights reserved.